-[7] Obtaining informed consent will usually require an affirmative response by the client or other person.
-In general, a lawyer may not assume consent from a client's or other person's silence.
-Consent may be inferred, however, from the conduct of a client or other person who has reasonably adequate information about the matter.
-A number of rules require that a person's consent be confirmed in writing.
+120 [7] Obtaining informed consent will usually require an affirmative response by the client or other person.
+In general, a lawyer may not assume consent from a client's or other person's 121 silence.
+Consent may be inferred, however, from the conduct of a client or other person who 122 has reasonably adequate information about the matter.
+A number of rules require that a 123 person's consent be confirmed in writing.
 See Rules 1.7(b) and 1.9(a).
-For a definition of "writing" and "confirmed in writing," see paragraphs (o) and (b).
-Other rules require that a client's consent be obtained in a writing signed by the client.
+For a definition of 124 125 "writing" and "confirmed in writing," see paragraphs (rt) and (b).
+Other rules require that a 126 client's consent be obtained in a writing signed by the client.
 See, e.g., Rules 1.8(a) and (g).
-For a definition of "signed," see paragraph (o).
+For 127 a definition of "signed," see paragraph (\t).

-Screened
+128 Screened

-- [8] This definition applies to situations where screening of a personally disqualified lawyer is permitted to remove imputation of a conflict of interest under Rules 1.10, 1.11, 1.12 or 1.18. - [9] The purpose of screening is to assure the affected parties that confidential information known by the personally disqualified lawyer remains protected.
-The personally disqualified lawyer should acknowledge the obligation not to communicate with any of the other lawyers in the firm with respect to the matter.
-Similarly, other lawyers in the firm who are working on the matter should be informed that the screening is in place and that they may not communicate with the personally disqualified lawyer with respect to the matter.
-Additional screening measures that are appropriate for the particular matter will depend on the circumstances.
-To implement, reinforce and remind all affected lawyers of the presence of the screening, it may be appropriate for the firm to undertake such procedures as a written undertaking by the screened lawyer to avoid any communication with other firm personnel and any contact with any firm files or other information, including information in electronic form, relating to the matter, written notice and instructions to all other firm personnel forbidding any communication with the screened lawyer relating to the matter, denial of access by the screened lawyer to firm files or other information, including information in electronic form, relating to the matter and periodic reminders of the screen to the screened lawyer and all other firm personnel.
+[8] This definition applies to situations where screening of a personally disqualified lawyer ispermitted to remove imputation of a conflict of interest under Rules 1.10, 1.11, 1.12 or 1.18.

+131 [9] The purpose of screening is to assure the affected parties that confidential information in the firm with respect to the matter.
+Similarly, other lawyers in the firm who are working on

+132 known by the personally disqualified lawyer remains protected.
+The personally disqualified the matter should be informed that the screening is in place and that they may not 135 communicate with the personally disqualified lawyer with respect to the matter.
+Additional 136 screening measures that are appropriate for the particular matter will depend on the 137 circumstances.
+To implement, reinforce and remind all affected lawyers of the presence of the 138 screening, it may be appropriate for the firm to undertake such procedures as a written 139 140 undertaking by the screened lawyer to avoid any communication with other firm personnel 141 and any contact with any firm files or other information, including information in electronic 142 form, relating to the matter, written notice and instructions to all other firm personnel 143 forbidding any communication with the screened lawyer relating to the matter, denial of access by the screened lawyer to firm files or other information, including information in 144 electronic form, relating to the matter and periodic reminders of the screen to the screened 145 lawyer and all other firm personnel.
+146